 The incubation period is 1 to 2 wk.
 Most patients have no or minimal symptoms.
 Some develop a flu-like illness.
 Fever, usually 38.5 to 40° C, with rigors is accompanied by malaise, weakness, myalgia (especially lumbar), retro-orbital headache, photophobia, anorexia, nausea, and light-headedness.
 Sore throat and dysesthesia occur less often.
 After 5 days to 3 wk, patients may improve for 1 or 2 days.
 Many relapse with recurrent fever, headache, rashes, swelling of metacarpophalangeal and proximal interphalangeal joints, meningeal signs, orchitis, parotitis, or alopecia of the scalp.

 Aseptic meningitis occurs in a minority of patients.
-Rarely, frank encephalitis, ascending paralysis, bulbar paralysis, transverse myelitis, or acute Parkinson's disease can occur.
+Rarely, frank encephalitis, ascending paralysis, bulbar paralysis, transverse myelitis, or acute Parkinson disease can occur.
 Neurologic sequelae are rare in meningitis but occur in up to 33% of patients with encephalitis.
-Infection may cause fetal abnormalities, including hydrocephalus and chorioretinitis.
+Infection during pregnancy may cause fetal abnormalities, including hydrocephalus, chorioretinitis, and intellectual disability.

 Treatment is supportive.

 Last full review/revision July 2013 by Craig R. Pringle, BSc, PhD